mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 short-range engagements and suffer no penalty.
-Medium systems, intended for use at Standoff ranges, suffer DM-2 when firing at anything closer than this, and heavy systems such as long- range aerospace defence missiles suffer DM- when firing at Standoff range or less.
+Medium systems, intended for use at Standoff ranges, suffer DM-2 when firing at anything closer than this, and heavy systems such as long-range aerospace defence missiles suffer DM-when firing at Standoff range or less.
 This does not preclude launching a large aerospace missile at an approaching tank, but it does make a direct hit rather unlikely.